Z-P-J/ZDialog/README.md

 # ZDialog
- A simple and expandable dialog library.
+ A simple and customizable dialog library.